 The Love Letter Series: Cities as Visual Poetry

 Every city has its own story and rhythm.
-Sergei Moskalev’s art, inspired by Paris and Jerusalem, brings these to life.
+Sergei Moskalev’s art, inspired by cities worldwide, brings these to life.
 His romantic city art series is like a poem, full of light and color.

 It offers a personal look at the places he loves.
 Each piece is a unique experience for the viewer.